Anna Rüling: Homosexuality and activism

 Rüling believed that homosexuals constituted a third gender, distinct from men and women.
 She argued that homosexual women were more reasonable than "clearly heterosexual women", and that a lesbian, "like an average normal man, was more objective, more energetic and goal-oriented than the feminine woman."
 This, she claimed, made homosexual women well-suited for professional occupations.
+Her depiction of gender-nonconforming lesbian women, which she called an Urninde, was adopted by sexologists like Albert Moll.
+Many scholars believe her model of the Urninde helped create modern understandings of lesbianism.

 What proved most controversial, however, were not her views themselves – it was her straightforward admission of her own homosexuality and evident taking pride in it.
 Her speech was the first political speech about lesbians.
 She was one of the first women to openly identify herself as homosexual, and has been called "the first lesbian activist", although the same is sometimes said about Johanna Elberskirchen.
 She is also known as an early lesbian feminist.

 Later career

 On 27 October 1904, Rüling gave a speech to Friedrich Radszuweit's Bund für Menschenrecht, another organisation working advocating gay rights, and was briefly a member.
-Two years later, she published a collection of lesbian-themed short stories.
+Two years later, she published a collection of lesbian-themed short stories: Welcher unter euch ohne Sünde ist (Which among you is without sin?).
+These stories were unique at the time for containing happy endings to love stories between women.

 Leaving Berlin, Rüling moved to Düsseldorf, where she lived for 30 years.
+In 1911, she joined the Scientific-Humanitarian Committee, as its fourth female "chairman" at the time.
 From 1914 until the mid-1920s, her writings were regularly published in Neue Deutsche Frauenzeitung, a right-wing paper with moderate views on women's rights.

 During the First World War, Rüling proved to be an ardent patriot, nationalist and imperialist.
 It does not appear, however, that she ever joined the Nazi Party.
 She left Düsseldorf, as well as full-time journalism, in the late 1930s, moving to Ulm.
 There she worked as secretary, director and script-editor at the municipal theatre.
 A decade later, she relocated to Delmenhorst, continuing the theatre career but also resuming journalism in 1949.
 At the time of her sudden death on 8 May 1953, the 72-year-old Theo Anna Sprüngli ("Anna Rüling") was one of the oldest female journalists in the Federal Republic of Germany.